amphitheatre-app/amp-client-rust/README.md

 ## License

-Copyright 2023 The Amphitheatre Authors.
+Copyright (c) The Amphitheatre Authors.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.